rueckstiess/digital-garden/content/garden/building-a-digital-garden/index.md

 ---

 The final step is to host the generated site on [Netlify][netlify] and set up automatic deployment on Github.
-I'll explain that part in another post, after I figured out how 😉.
+This is pretty straight-forward and well explained in the [Hugo documentation][deploy-netlify].

+{{<figure src="./spring-leaves.jpg" width="100%" alt="spring leaves">}}

 The total setup time, including writing this first article, took me less than a day.
 Happy gardening!

-{{<figure src="./spring-leaves.jpg" width="100%" alt="spring leaves">}}

 [md-code-fences]: https://www.markdownguide.org/extended-syntax/#fenced-code-blocks
 [md-tables]: https://www.markdownguide.org/extended-syntax/#tables